jshtx/compSci/README.md

 ## React.js Questions

 1. What makes React.js more efficient at updating the DOM?

 2. What is the difference between a Logical component and a Pure component?
 3. What happens when you call "setState" in React?
 4. What is the React method to create a component?
 Alternatively, how would you accomplish the same thing using ES6 classes?
 5. In which React lifecycle event would you make AJAX requests?
 And why?
 6. Why would you use `React.Children.map(props.children, () => )` instead of `props.children.map(() => )`?
 7. What is JSX?
+	JSX is a preprocessor step that adds XML syntax to JavaScript

 ## Internet/Network Questions

 1. What does TCP/IP stand for?
+	 Transmission Control Protocol/Internet Protocol

 2. Behind the scenes, how does HTTPS differ from HTTP?
+	HTTPS encrypts what is being sent so even it is intercepted, it cannot be read, while HTTP is not secure

 3. Define the general response status code categories.
+	100s: Informational
+	200s: Success
+	300s: Redirection
+	400s: Client error
+	500s: Server error

 4. What does DDOS stand for?
+	Distributed Denial of Service

 5. What is CORS?
 How does it work?
+	Cross Origin Resource Sharing.
+It allows resources to be requested from domains outside the first domain being served.

 6. What does REST stand for when we refer it in the context of a "RESTful API"?
+	Representational State Transer.
+A RESTful API means the client does not need to know anything about how the API is structured and that the server provides the information necessary for the browser to use the API.